sangkv/ResNet/README.md

-# ResNet-18-fine-tuning
+# ResNet
-Image classification using fine-tuning with ResNet-18
+Image classification using fine-tuning with ResNet

 ## Install: